drblallo/rlc/docs/sphinx_doc/rlc.md

 ## rlc-action

 Applies a execution trace to a rulebook program, and then prints the final result.
-This tool is usefull to check if a trace is valid, if the traced program is correct.
+This tool is useful to check if a trace is valid, if the traced program is correct.

 The command accepts the standard compilation flags exposed by `make_rlc_argparse` together with a few options controlling how the trace is